DANCE EDUCATION PATHWAYS

 Chilton St James Ballet Academy (CBA)

-The Ballet Academy provides a thorough and holistic training programme to prepare students for a career in dance both practically, and through their personal growth.
+The Chilton Ballet Academy (CBA) provides a thorough and holistic training programme to prepare students for a career in dance both practically, and through their personal growth.

 CBA allows students to maximize the amount of time spent in the dance studio without neglecting their academic studies.
 Students spend half of their school day in a range of dance classes including Classical Ballet Technique, Pointe Technique, Repertoire, Contemporary, Coaching, and Conditioning.
 The remainder of the school day is spent focusing on academic studies in a classroom environment with teachers dedicated to helping each student strive for success.